IceHe/lib/java/code-snippets/json.md

     }

     /**
-     * Deserialize Object from JSON String with exceptions *
+     * Deserialize Object from JSON String or throw an exception *
      * @param content
      * @param valueType